choiseun/food-image-classification-via-CNNs/README.md

 ### Executive Summary

 Using fewer than 300 images per class, my production model achieved an accuracy of 64.78% on unseen data for a multiclass image classification problem.
 The convolutional neural network made from Google's pre-trained EfficientNet-B0 model utilized image data augmentation to enhance its performance.
-The model performed the best when predicting pizza and sushi and performed the worst at predicting hotdogs and tacos.
+The model performed the best when predicting pizza and sushi and performed the worst at predicting sushi.
 I also implemented IBM's pre-trained ResNet50 model in a transfer learning environment, but the model failed to achieve a higher validation accuracy than the production model in the designated 25 epochs.

 ---